 The femoral nerve is the largest nerve of the lumbar plexus.
 It forms from the dorsal divisions of the L2-L4 ventral rami.
 It has a role in motor and sensory processing in the lower limbs.
 As a result, it controls the major hip flexor muscles, as well as knee extension muscles.
-It also controls sensation over the anterior and medial thigh, as well as medial leg down to the hallux.
-Therefore, it has several branches as it originates in the lumbar spine, down into the pelvis and further down into the lower limbs.
+It also controls sensation over the anterior and medial thigh and the medial leg down to the hallux (big toe).
+Therefore, it has several branches as it originates in the lumbar spine, down into the pelvis, and further down into the lower limbs.

 Structure and Function